Xellowse/Macaca/README.md

     test lib to make sure every part is work correctly.

 10. Document :
      There are some documents in this folder.
-You can find coding quide, ToDo List, etc. in this folder.
+You can find coding guide, ToDo List, etc. in this folder.

 INSTALLATION